raimohanska/harmaja/README.md

 ### Lonna Observables

-To use the default Lonna Observables:
+To use the default Lonna Observables, install `lonna` from NPM and then:

 ```
 import { h } from "harmaja";
+import * as L from "lonna";
 ```

 Lonna includes Atoms and Lenses in addition to Properties, EventStreams and Buses, so you should use `import { atom, Atom } from "lonna"`.

 ### Bacon.js

-To use Bacon.js Observables:
+To use Bacon.js Observables, install `baconjs` from NPM and then:

 ```
 import { h } from "harmaja/bacon";
+import * as L from "baconjs";
 ```

 Bacon.js doesn't include Atoms and Lenses, but Harmaja includes them so you should use `import { atom, Atom } from "harmaja/bacon"`.